Real-time Threat Feeds user guide¶

 Jump to: Authentication | Feed API | Download API

-Newly Observed Hostnames (NOH)¶
+Newly observed hostnames (NOH)¶

 Hostname resolutions that we observe for the first time with our global passive DNS sensor network.